branstraub/aks-workshop/labs/day1-labs/09-update-application.md

 ## Update web application code

-1. Use the editor of your choice and browse to `~/blackbelt-aks-hackfest/app/web/src/components/`
+1. Use the editor of your choice and browse to `~/aks-workshop/app/web/src/components/`
 2. Edit code for the `Footer.vue`
-3. Find the snippet below *(line 13)* and change the text _"Azure Global Blackbelt Team"_ to your name or whatever you would like to display.
+3. Find the snippet below *(line 13)* and change the text _"Azure Global Bootcamp"_ to your name or whatever you would like to display.

     ```
     <div class="row at-row flex-center flex-middle">
       <div class="col-lg-6">
       </div>
       <div class="col-lg-12 credits">
-        Azure Global Blackbelt Team
+        Azure Global Bootcamp
       </div>
       <div class="col-lg-6">
       </div>